Best Ways To Get Flights To Israel On Points, Miles, And Credit Cards

 |Between The US &:||Economy||Business||First|

-As can be seen from the chart, a standard one-way ticket from the USA to Israel would clock in at 32,000 points.
+As seen from the chart, a standard one-way ticket from the USA to Israel would clock in at 32,000 points.
 There are sales that arise from time to time that can lower the cost, though.
-As can be seen in the photo below, in light of the pandemic causing an extreme lull in travel, for a limited time, Turkish is running a sale where flights from New York to Tel Aviv can be had for 30% less than the standard 32k, costing only 22,400 miles.
+For example, as can be seen in the photo below, in light of the pandemic causing an extreme lull in travel, for a limited time, Turkish is running a sale where flights from New York to Tel Aviv can be had for 30% less than the standard 32k, costing only 22,400 miles.

-As a member of the Star Alliance, flights on United can be booked via Turkish Airlines and without fuel surcharges.
-This allows for the booking of flights from the USA to Israel on United for 32k versus what United generally charges, which is 42.5k.
-Business-class can be even more attractive as booking United via Turkish costs only 47k versus when booked directly on United as they charge 75k.
+As a Star Alliance member, flights on United can be booked via Turkish Airlines without fuel surcharges.
+This allows for booking flights from the USA to Israel on United for 32k versus what United generally charges, 42.5k.
+In addition, business-class can be even more attractive as booking United via Turkish costs only 47k versus when booked directly on United as they charge 75k.

 I just flew Turkish business from TLV.
 Istanbul’s business lounge was out of this world.
 They gave me a private suite!Reviewer of Turkish business class experience.

 The process of booking United via Turkish can be a little confusing, but this is a great guide that makes the process a lot easier.